 Proposed improvements

-The improvements will be developed as two projects and include:
+The improvements will include:

 - Construction of cable barrier-divided mainlanes along US 59 that consist of four 12-foot-wide travel lanes, two in each direction, 6-foot-wide inside shoulders, and 12-foot-wide outside shoulders.
-Northbound and southbound US 59 frontage road construction would include two 12-foot-wide travel lanes with a 4-foot inside shoulder and a 10-foot outside shoulder.
+Northbound and southbound US 59 frontage road construction would include two 12-foot-wide travel lanes with a four-foot inside shoulder and a 10-foot outside shoulder.
 A 10-foot shared-use path would also be constructed along the proposed US 59 frontage roads.

-- Reconfiguring the US 190, BUS 59 North, and BUS 59 South/FM 1988 interchanges
+- Reconfiguring the US 190 and BUS 59 North

 Project timeline